Stuartlab-UCSC/hexmap-view/.docs/dev/mapManager.rst

 The map manager handles the communications for synchronizing a user selection of node IDs from one map to another map.
 The map manager queries the target map database using the source map's node IDs.
-The magician then does some magic to produce values for a list of target node IDs.
+The translator then does some magic to produce values for a list of target node IDs.
 These IDs and values are sent to the target map as a generated attribute.